Zacks Investment Research Upgrades Rapid7 (NASDAQ:RPD) to “Buy”

-Rapid7 (NASDAQ:RPD) was upgraded by Zacks Investment Research from a “sell” rating to a “buy” rating in a research report issued to clients and investors on Wednesday, Zacks.com reports.
-The firm presently has a $69.00 price objective on the technology company’s stock.
-Zacks Investment Research‘s price target points to a potential upside of 6.15% from the stock’s current price.
+Rapid7 (NASDAQ:RPD) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued to investors on Tuesday, Zacks.com reports.
+The firm presently has a $74.00 price objective on the technology company’s stock.
+Zacks Investment Research‘s target price would suggest a potential upside of 15.01% from the company’s current price.

 According to Zacks, “Rapid7, Inc. offers security data and analytics solutions.
 The Company provides solutions which consist of threat exposure management, incident detection and response solutions as well as security advisory services.
 Rapid7, Inc. is based in Boston, United States. “

-Rapid7 (NASDAQ:RPD) last announced its earnings results on Thursday, August 6th.
-The technology company reported ($0.27) EPS for the quarter, topping the consensus estimate of ($0.29) by $0.02.
-The business had revenue of $98.91 million for the quarter, compared to the consensus estimate of $95.06 million.
-Rapid7 had a negative return on equity of 60.46% and a negative net margin of 19.87%.
-Rapid7’s revenue was up 25.3% compared to the same quarter last year.
-During the same period in the previous year, the business earned $0.02 EPS.
-On average, sell-side analysts anticipate that Rapid7 will post -1.34 EPS for the current fiscal year.
+Rapid7 (NASDAQ:RPD) last released its quarterly earnings results on Thursday, August 6th.
+The technology company reported ($0.27) earnings per share for the quarter, topping the consensus estimate of ($0.29) by $0.02.
+Rapid7 had a negative net margin of 19.87% and a negative return on equity of 60.46%.
+The firm had revenue of $98.91 million during the quarter, compared to the consensus estimate of $95.06 million.
+During the same quarter in the prior year, the firm earned $0.02 EPS.
+The company’s revenue for the quarter was up 25.3% on a year-over-year basis.
+As a group, sell-side analysts expect that Rapid7 will post -1.34 earnings per share for the current year.

-In other Rapid7 news, CEO Corey E. Thomas sold 4,700 shares of the company’s stock in a transaction on Friday, August 14th.
-The shares were sold at an average price of $60.06, for a total transaction of $282,282.00.
-Following the completion of the sale, the chief executive officer now owns 536,816 shares in the company, valued at approximately $32,241,168.96.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, insider Lee David Weiner sold 11,205 shares of the company’s stock in a transaction on Tuesday, August 18th.
-The shares were sold at an average price of $60.43, for a total transaction of $677,118.15.
-Following the sale, the insider now owns 146,901 shares of the company’s stock, valued at approximately $8,877,227.43.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 35,710 shares of company stock valued at $2,199,718 in the last quarter.
-Corporate insiders own 4.60% of the company’s stock.
+In other news, Director Michael J. Berry sold 18,055 shares of the firm’s stock in a transaction on Thursday, September 10th.
+The shares were sold at an average price of $62.32, for a total value of $1,125,187.60.
+Following the sale, the director now directly owns 24,794 shares in the company, valued at approximately $1,545,162.08.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Thomas E. Schodorf sold 1,250 shares of the firm’s stock in a transaction on Wednesday, September 2nd.
+The shares were sold at an average price of $67.23, for a total transaction of $84,037.50.
+Over the last quarter, insiders have sold 35,710 shares of company stock worth $2,199,718.
+4.60% of the stock is owned by company insiders.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Vanguard Group Inc. increased its position in shares of Rapid7 by 2.8% in the 2nd quarter.
-Vanguard Group Inc. now owns 4,384,279 shares of the technology company’s stock valued at $223,686,000 after buying an additional 118,577 shares in the last quarter.
-Wellington Management Group LLP increased its position in shares of Rapid7 by 17.8% in the 1st quarter.
-Wellington Management Group LLP now owns 2,651,097 shares of the technology company’s stock valued at $114,872,000 after buying an additional 400,001 shares in the last quarter.
-Wasatch Advisors Inc. increased its position in shares of Rapid7 by 2.6% in the 2nd quarter.
-Wasatch Advisors Inc. now owns 2,013,143 shares of the technology company’s stock valued at $102,711,000 after buying an additional 51,660 shares in the last quarter.
-Macquarie Group Ltd. increased its position in shares of Rapid7 by 3.9% in the 2nd quarter.
-Macquarie Group Ltd. now owns 1,712,136 shares of the technology company’s stock valued at $87,353,000 after buying an additional 64,233 shares in the last quarter.
-Finally, Federated Hermes Inc. increased its position in shares of Rapid7 by 17.0% in the 2nd quarter.
-Federated Hermes Inc. now owns 1,375,407 shares of the technology company’s stock valued at $70,173,000 after buying an additional 199,973 shares in the last quarter.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Riggs Asset Managment Co.
+Inc. grew its position in shares of Rapid7 by 53,571.4% in the 3rd quarter.
+Riggs Asset Managment Co.
+Inc. now owns 3,757 shares of the technology company’s stock valued at $35,000 after buying an additional 3,750 shares during the last quarter.
+Assenagon Asset Management S.A. purchased a new position in shares of Rapid7 in the 3rd quarter valued at $2,641,000.
+Two Sigma Advisers LP grew its position in shares of Rapid7 by 12.4% in the 2nd quarter.
+Two Sigma Advisers LP now owns 297,900 shares of the technology company’s stock valued at $15,199,000 after buying an additional 32,800 shares during the last quarter.
+Teachers Retirement System of The State of Kentucky grew its position in shares of Rapid7 by 8.3% in the 2nd quarter.
+Teachers Retirement System of The State of Kentucky now owns 27,024 shares of the technology company’s stock valued at $1,379,000 after buying an additional 2,075 shares during the last quarter.
+Finally, PNC Financial Services Group Inc. grew its position in shares of Rapid7 by 9.6% in the 2nd quarter.
+PNC Financial Services Group Inc. now owns 3,404 shares of the technology company’s stock valued at $174,000 after buying an additional 298 shares during the last quarter.
 Institutional investors and hedge funds own 96.17% of the company’s stock.

 Rapid7, Inc provides cyber security solutions.
 The company offers a cloud-native insight platform that enable customers to create and manage analytics-driven cyber security risk management programs.
 Its platform include vulnerability management solutions comprising InsightVM that is designed to provide a way to collect vulnerability data, prioritize risk, and automate remediation; InsightIDR, an incident detection and response solution; InsightAppSec provides application security testing that analyzes web applications for security vulnerabilities; and InsightConnect, a SOAR solution that is used by security professionals.